dthung99/Liver_tumor_segmentation_with_U_Net/README.md

     ![over_fitting_result_with_focal_loss](images/over_fitting_result_with_focal_loss.png)

-    + I decided to build my own loss function: after 100 epochs, the network overfit 1 sample pretty well!
+    + I decided to build my own loss function by combining the Dice Loss with the Focal Loss concept: after 100 epochs, the network overfit 1 sample pretty well!
 Which is why I decided to go with it.

     ![over_fitting_result_with_my_loss](images/over_fitting_result_with_my_loss.png)

+    + Formula for my loss function:

+    $\frac{a}{b}_c$

 - The hyperparameters I tuned included: learning rate, gamma (in focal loss), alpha (the balance between the true positive and true negative in the loss function).